 There are a few different types of yeast out there, but the two you’ll most readily find are active, dry yeast and instant (or bread maker) yeast.
-Most no knead breads call for instant yeast because it doesn’t need “proofing”.
-Proofing in this case means mixing the yeast with warm water to activate it.
+Most no-knead bread call for instant yeast because it doesn’t need “proofing”.
+Proofing, in this case, means mixing the yeast with warm water to activate it.
 I have almost exclusively used active dry yeast and never had issues.
 One thing I found that may make the difference is the temperature of your water.
 Instant yeast seems fine with using cool/cold water.
 I’ve always used warm water and active yeast, and I’ve never had any issues with my bread not rising.
-If you use active yeast, you may need to increase the amount by about 30-50% over the amount of instant yeast being called for.

 One of the reasons I’ve always used active, dry yeast is that I was able to get it in the bulk area of my local grocery store.
-Because I don’t make THAT much bread, I could buy just a couple tablespoons at a time, and I store it in a small jar in the freezer to extend it’s shelf-life.
+Because I don’t make THAT much bread, I could buy just a couple tablespoons at a time, and I store it in a small jar in the freezer to extend its shelf-life.
 If you buy a larger jar, store that in the freezer, or at least the fridge, and keep an eye on the expiration date.
-However, they recently stopped stocking it in the bulk section, so next time I need to buy I may try the instant yeast and see if I notice any difference in the results.

 As I mentioned above, I use warm water because I use active, dry, yeast.
 And it helps “wake up” the yeast.
 It can’t be hot… which may kill the yeast.
 When I say warm, it just barely feels warm to the touch, barely over body temp.
 Most recipes call for about 1/2 cup of water for each cup of flour.
-This ratio is going to give what is almost a soupy like dough that is typical of no knead bread.
-There’s a variation of this, often referred to as “almost no knead” bread, which uses slightly less water and giving you a stiffer dough.
-This is for times you want to hand shape your dough in to rolls, buns, flat breads, etc. I doesn’t have to be a lot less, typically just reducing each cup of water by about 1 ounce.
+This ratio is going to give what is almost a soupy like dough that is typical of no-knead bread.
+There’s a variation of this, often referred to as “almost no-knead” bread, which uses slightly less water and giving you a stiffer dough.
+This is for times you want to hand shape your dough into rolls, buns, flatbreads, etc. I doesn’t have to be a lot less, typically just reducing each cup of water by about 1 ounce.
 For the most part, tap water should be just fine.
-If you know you have particularly hard water, using a bottled water could improve your bread a bit, and some folks do recommend filtering the water for consistency sake.
+If you know you have particularly hard water, using bottled water could improve your bread a bit, and some folks do recommend filtering the water for consistency’s sake.
 And as you’ll see in some of the variations, you can sub other liquids for at least part of the water, such as beer or milk, and they’ll do different things to your taste and texture.

 For mixing the dough, all you really need is a bowl, roughly the same size as your cooking vessel.
 I used to use a bowl, and I would cover that with plastic wrap to proof, I’ve since changed over to using my 2-quart Pyrex baking dish (like this one here), and instead of having to use plastic wrap, I just use the lid.
 If you don’t have a Dutch oven, you could use one of these for baking the bread in too.
 I’ve seen a few recipes using these or other oven-safe, glass bowls for baking.
 You just need a separate one from the one you do your proofing in.